ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/introduction-to-flakes.md

 4. `nix-build`: `nix-build` builds Nix packages and places the build results in `/nix/store`, but it does not record them in Nix's declarative configuration.
    1. In Flakes, `nix-build` is replaced by `nix build`.
 5. `nix-collect-garbage`: Garbage collection command used to clean up unused Store Objects in `/nix/store`.
-   1. In Nix Flakes, the corresponding command is `nix store gc --debug`.
+   1. There is a smimilar command in Flakes, `nix store gc`, but it do not clean the profile generations.
 6. And other less commonly used commands are not listed here.
    1. You can refer to the detailed command comparison list in [Try to explain nix commands](https://qiita.com/Sumi-Sumi/items/6de9ee7aab10bc0dbead?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en).